 - It is too loose or too restrictive.
-This means it either does not give sufficient guidelines of what employees should avoid, or it overly restricts their involvement with the company’s online presence.
+This means it either does not give sufficient social media guidelines of what employees should avoid or overly restricts their involvement with the company’s online presence.

-- It fails to refer instances of copyright and data protection breach.
+- It fails to refer to instances of copyright, confidential information and data protection breaches.